 Welcome to the pink elephant dilemma, and here is how it works.
 When someone tells you not to think of a pink elephant, are you more or less likely to think of a pink elephant?
 In this instance, you think of the pink elephant.

 To rid yourself of the pink elephant, you try to distract yourself.
 You think of a purple fox.
 Nevertheless, the pink elephant remains on your mind.
 The harder you try to snuff out the image, the brighter the pink elephant shines.
-You are now emotionally charged, and less likely to fall asleep.
+You are now emotionally charged.

 If you are like practically everyone, when you try hard to get something off your mind, you are more likely to attend to the thoughts that you want to forget.
-How do you resolve this pink elephant dilemma and get on to falling asleep?
+How do you resolve the pink elephant dilemma and fall asleep?